canjs/can-connect/can-connect.md

  - [can-connect/fall-through-cache/fall-through-cache] - Respond with data from the [connection.cacheConnection] and
    then update the response with data from the `raw CRUD Methods`.
- - [can-connect/data/inline-cache/inline-cache] - Use an inline cache for initial ajax requests.
  - [can-connect/cache-requests/cache-requests] - Save response data and use it for future requests.
  - [can-connect/data/combine-requests/combine-requests] - Combine overlapping or reduntant requests.